Xenophong/GTEx_Mitonuclear_eQTL/README.md

-# GTEx_Mitonuclear_eQTL
+# GTEx Mitonuclear eQTL
 Code used in analyses in the paper: Giannoulis X., et al. Interplay between mitochondrial and nuclear DNA in gene expression regulation, BioRxiv 2024

 # pre-processing and quality control

-Scripts for identifying EUR samples in GTEx using genotype and population data from [1000G Phase 3](https://www.internationalgenome.org/category/phase-3/) are in the ```Preprocessing``` directory
+Scripts for identifying EUR samples in [GTEx v8](https://gtexportal.org/home/) using genotype and population data from [1000G Phase 3](https://www.internationalgenome.org/category/phase-3/) are in the ```Preprocessing``` directory
 Scripts for obtaining per-tissue [PEER factors](https://www.nature.com/articles/nprot.2011.457) that account for batch effects and other unknown confoundings present in  ```PEER``` directory

 # Genetic relatedness matrix (GRM)
-For all eQTLs analyses the same genetic relatedness matrix (GRM) is used; this GRM is calculated using the following steps from 5,523,421 common SNPs (MAF > 5%, missingness < 0.1, P value for HWE > 10-6) in 684 European samples in GTEx who we use in all analyses we perform in this paper
+For all eQTLs analyses the same genetic relatedness matrix (GRM) is used; this GRM is calculated using the following steps from 5,523,421 common SNPs (MAF > 5%, missingness < 0.1, P value for HWE > 10-6) in 684 European samples in GTEx who we use in all analyses we perform in this paper, using [LDAK v5](https://dougspeed.com/).

 1. Calculation of SNP weights
 ```